lbnl-science-it/OOD_training_july2022/OOD_trainining_28July.md

 - Don't have account on Lawrencium?
 Don't worry!
 You can watch for now and try it later using training materail.
 - Training material is available on GitHub(https://github.com/lbnl-science-it/OOD_training_july2022.git/.)
 - Recording for the training will be available in the same GitHub repository.
+- How to use Lawrencium?
+  - One [click](https://it.lbl.gov/resource/hpc/for-users/hpc-documentation/) to the documentationnpm install -g markdown-it
 ----

 <style scoped>section { font-size: 24px; }</style>

 # Introduction
 - What is Open OnDemand?
-   - OpenOnDemand is a web platform that provides an easy access to the cluster’s HPC resourcess and services.
+   - OpenOnDemand is a web platform that provides an easy access to the cluster’s HPC resourses and services.
    - Designed and developed by Ohio Supercomputer Center.
 - Why OOD?
-  - **New users:** intutive and easy access to computing resourses, removes barrier in using HPC resourses for their research.
+  - **New users:** intuitive and easy access to computing resourses, removes barrier in using HPC resourses for their research.
-  - **Advanced users:** alternate and convenient way to traditional command line access
+  - **Advanced users:** alternative and convenient way to traditional command line access